Tarcoola, South Australia, Australia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Check that you pick the necessary kind.
-A lot of adapters currently sold are simply plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Take care to pick the correct type.
+The vast majority of adapters currently being sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most locations.

 • Airplane phone mount